surniaulula/wpsso/readme.txt

 (2016/08/24) Added the "Twitter Card for Post / Page Images" and "Twitter Card Type by Default" options.
 Updated the minimum PHP version required has from v4.1 to v5.1.

-= 3.34.1-1 =

-(2016/08/20) Added a new "link rel shortlink" meta tag.
-Added new filters to manage auto-disabling of canonical and description meta tags.

-= 3.34.0-1 =

-(2016/08/18) Added support for Facebook embedded iframe videos (Pro version).
-Added support for Schema Automotive Business sub-types.